RNIB-MediaAndCulture/Gaming_Devkit/Devkit.md

 Small UI elements are a common accessibility issue for low vision players.
 For desktop and mobile gaming the minimum target size is 32 x 32 pixels and it is recommended that clickable elements are at least 44 x 44 pixels .
 Scalable user interfaces, however, can resolve this across all platforms.
 Allow the player to increase the size of UI elements to make them more readable during gameplay.
 If there is a maximum value at which the layout and functionality are maintained, consider allowing the player to increase the UI scale beyond this.
 Though this may cause UI elements to overlap and some useful information to be lost, these increased UI sizes may be useful to some low vision players.

 Allowing the player to adjust the scale and position of individual UI elements is another way to improve their readability by low vision players.
 Including this level of customisation allows players to enlarge and increase the visibility of UI elements they find most difficult to see without increasing the size of less useful elements or those for which no scaling is needed.

-Examples: Warframe, Tom Clancy’s The Division 2
+Examples of this include Warframe and Tom Clancy’s The Division 2.

-> [!note]
-> These examples should be worked into the text unless we have them for all the options.

 ### 8.6	High contrast filter
 Low vision players may find it difficult to distinguish key elements such as interactive objects or non-player characters from the rest of the environment.
 This can be addressed by implementing a high-contrast mode in which the game environment and other static objects are displayed in a greyscale colour palette, while important or interactive objects are displayed in bright colours that stand out to low vision players.